littleninja/auro-backtotop/demo/demo.md

 # auro-backtotop

-A component to help users return to the top of a page.
+A component to help users quickly return to the top of a page.

-## auro-backtotop use cases
+## Fixed position trigger

-The `auro-backtotop` element can be used where page content runs long, especially on mobile.
-It can either present as a fixed element that appears as the top of the page scrolls out of view, or as an inline element inviting the user to scroll back to top at intervals.
+By default, the `auro-backtotop` element is positioned fixed to the bottom-right corner of the screen.
+The floating trigger button becomes visible when the user scrolls down the page.
+Consumers can tune visibility by placement of the `auro-backtotop` element in the document or by the `rootmargintop` property.

 <auro-accordion lowProfile justifyRight>
   <span slot="trigger">See code</span>